 Okay, maybe not the Gods, but popular authors, bloggers, and industry experts can often become more accessible when you play the fellow blogger card.

-Blogging creates a shared interest, a common goal, a conversation starter.
-It acts as a supercharged resume and it can give you the opportunity to network, partner up on projects or even create a little reciprocity in the forms of guest posting and link building.
+Blogging creates a shared interest, a common goal, and a conversation starter.
+It acts as a supercharged resume and it can give you the opportunity to network, partner up on projects, or even create a little reciprocity in the forms of guest posting and link building.